mryee2023/conf-sync/README.md

 ## Overview

 conf-sync is designed to manage configuration files across multiple servers:
-- A central server (server mode) manages and updates the configurations
+- A central server (server mode) manages and updates the configurations using GitHub Gist
 - Multiple client servers (client mode) automatically sync and apply the configuration changes
+- Only the server needs GitHub access; clients only need the Gist ID

 ```
                                       ┌─────────────┐